swcarpentry/training-course/_submissions/round-08/4/2014-03-06-screencast-improving-the-behaviour-of-the-up-and-down-arrows-in-bash.md

 The first screencast I recorded lasted over 6 minutes, so I removed extraneous examples.
 The second version lasted about 4 minutes, with lots of hhhhmmmms.
 This screencast shown below is the third and final version, lasting 2:59.

-I used QuickTime Player to record the screen, and didn&#8217;t edit the video at all (other than trimming the beginning and the end).
+I used QuickTime Player to record the screen, and didn't edit the video at all (other than trimming the beginning and the end).

 The two lines to add to the `$HOME/.inputrc` shown in the screencast are:
 `"e[A":history-search-backward<br />